 Once the spectator has selected one of the short cards, looked at it, and returned it to the Svengali Deck, you can proceed with tricks.
 You can then shuffle or cut the cards as was mentioned earlier, making sure to preserve the alternating card order.
 You can even have the spectator cut the cards as well, as long as they do single cuts.

-If you are really looking to learn some more Svengali tricks and handlings, the great Daryl has a DVD on the Svengali deck by Murphy’s Magic.
-Murphy’s Magic Essentials in Magic Svengali Deck – DVD by Daryl
+Another top choice if you are looking to learn some more Svengali tricks and handlings, the great Daryl has a DVD on the Svengali deck by Murphy’s Magic.
+Murphy’s Magic Essentials in Magic Svengali Deck – DVD by Daryl.
+Daryl is one of the best magic teachers and performers of all time.
+You can also get the Instant Download at MJM Magic.

 Svengali Deck Tutorial